Garbage and Recycling Collection in Lake Oswego

 Use Metro's Find a Recycler web site to find where to recycle items not accepted in the curbside recycling program and organizations that take materials for reuse.
-If you have a specific question about recycling, hazardous waste disposal or waste prevention you can use this link to email a Metro recycling expert or call Metro at 503-234-3000 or by email at firstname.lastname@example.org.
+If you have a specific question about recycling, hazardous waste disposal or waste prevention you can use this link to email a Metro recycling expert or call Metro at 503-234-3000.

 Far West Fibers in Lake Oswego (341 Foothills Road) takes many materials for recycling; check materials accepted through Metro Recycling or call Far West Fibers directly at 503-200-5411.

 Hazardous and Bulky Waste Disposal

 Hazardous waste, including computers and other e-waste, should not be disposed of in your trash.
 All hazardous waste MUST be taken to one the Metro Hazardous Waste facilities in Oregon City or Portland.
 Metro has extensive information on what constitutes hazardous waste and how to dispose of it correctly.
 To safely dispose of e-waste, up to seven computers, monitors, laptops and televisions can be recycled for free through Oregon E-Cycles.